Vattakanal

 • Grade: Difficult (many steep ascends).

-• Finishing point: Altaf cafe, Vattakanal via Dolphin Nose.
+• Finishing point: Altaf Cafe, Vattakanal, via Dolphin Nose.

 • Path: Vellagavi –> Dolphin’s Nose –> Altaf’s Cafe.

-Important Information for Vattakanal Hike
+Important Information for Vattakanal Trek

-Trekking/Hiking Provider
+Trekking Provider

 Expenses

-• Trek package: Rs 4620.
+• Trek Package: Rupees 4620.

-• Food: Rs 2000 (as only day 1 was covered in the trek package).
+• Food: Rupees 2000 (as only day one was covered in the trek package).

-• Miscellaneous: Rs 500.
+• Miscellaneous: Rupees 500.

-• Total: Rs 7120.
+• Total: Rupees 7120.

 Closing Notes